Jairam-Ayyar-04/sparkle-ai-equity-research/README.md

 ### **3. Run the Notebook**

-Run the cells in the notebook from top to bottom.
-You will be prompted to upload the annual report PDF when you reach that step.
+Execute the cells in the notebook from top to bottom.
+You will be asked to upload the annual report PDF when you reach that section.

----

 ## Model Selection: Gemini Flash vs. Pro

 This project uses the `gemini-1.5-flash-latest` model.
-While the `pro` model is also highly capable, the `flash` model was chosen for a key reason: **rate limits**.
+While the `pro` model is also very capable, the `flash` model was chosen due to **rate limits**.

-The free tier of the Gemini API has limits on not just how many requests you can make per minute (RPM), but also on how many total tokens (words) you can process per minute (TPM).
-Because this tool sends a large amount of text from the annual report, a single request can easily exceed the free TPM limit of the `pro` model.
-The `flash` model is optimized for speed and often has more generous free-tier limits, making it more reliable for this high-volume token task.
+The free tier of the Gemini API places limits on both the number of requests you can make per minute (RPM) and the total tokens (words) you can process each minute (TPM).
+Since this tool sends a lot of text from the annual report, a single request can quickly exceed the free TPM limit of the `pro` model.
+The `flash` model is designed for speed and usually has more generous free tier limits, making it more suitable for this high-volume task.

----

 ## Limitations

-While this tool produces a high-quality and detailed report, it is an MVP with key limitations to be aware of:
+While this tool produces a report, it is an MVP with limitations to consider:

--   **Valuation is a Synthesis, Not a Calculation:** The AI does **not** perform a mathematical DCF or any other valuation.
-When it provides a target price, it is generating text that *mimics* the output of a valuation based on patterns from countless reports it was trained on.
-The numbers are plausible but not the result of a verifiable calculation.
+-   **Valuation is a not a Calculation:** The AI does **not** perform a mathematical DCF or any other valuation.
+When it gives a target price, it generates text that *mimics* valuation outputs based on patterns from many reports it has seen.
--   **Dependent on Source Documents:** The report's quality is entirely dependent on the quality and content of the uploaded annual report.
-It does not have access to quarterly reports, conference call transcripts, or other sources.
+-   **Dependent on Source Documents:** The report's quality entirely relies on the quality and content of the uploaded annual report.
+It does not access quarterly reports, conference call transcripts, or other sources.
--   **Data Source Reliability:** The `yfinance` library depends on Yahoo Finance, which can occasionally have temporary data availability issues for certain tickers.